AvinashReddy3108/YetAnotherSMSBomber/README.md

-A fork of [YetAnotherSMSBomber](https://github.com/AvinashReddy3108/YetAnotherSMSBomber) with instructions for newbies
+A fork of [YetAnotherSMSBomber](https://github.com/AvinashReddy3108/YetAnotherSMSBomber) with instructions for newbies and a few changes

 ## Features
 - Lots of integrated SMS APIs, and support for custom API configuration!